Green Party of Canada candidates in the 2004 Canadian federal election: Hamilton West: Anne Marie Pavlov

-Pavlov is a bank portfolio administrator in Hamilton, and is also a singer and guitarist.
-During the mid-1990s, she wrote about the difficulties that women sometimes have in being taken seriously as musicians (Hamilton Spectator, 10 April 1995).
+Anne Marie Pavlov is a bank portfolio administrator in Hamilton.
+She is also a singer and guitarist.
+During the mid-1990s, Pavlov wrote about the difficulties that women sometimes have in being taken seriously as musicians (Hamilton Spectator, 10 April 1995).
 She was active in protests against the Red Hill Expressway, a project which many environmentalists in Hamilton regard as ecologically unsound (Spectator, 21 June 2004).

 Pavlov's sister, Jo Pavlov, has also campaigned for the Green Party (Spectator, 29 June 2004).

-She received 1,422 votes (3.21%), finishing fourth against New Democrat David Christopherson.
+Pavlov received 1,422 votes (3.21%), finishing fourth against New Democrat David Christopherson.

 Kingston and the Islands: Janina Fisher Balfour

-Balfour was born in Toronto and raised in Jamaica.
-She moved to Washington, D.C., at age twenty-four after being recruited by the World Bank, and later studied science and anthropology at McGill University in Montreal.
+Janina Fisher Balfour was born in Toronto and raised in Jamaica.
+She moved to Washington, D.C., when she was 24, after being recruited by the World Bank.
+Balfour later studied science and anthropology at McGill University in Montreal.
 Since the 1980s, she has been a self-employed "success coach, international speaker and workshop facilitator".

-She moved to Kingston, Ontario in 1999, and was 48 years old at the time of the 2004 election (Kingston Whig-Standard, 26 June 2004).
+Balfour moved to Kingston, Ontario in 1999.
+She was 48 years old at the time of the 2004 election (Kingston Whig-Standard, 26 June 2004).
 Balfour was chosen as the GPC nominee over Queen's University professor George Clark, and finished fourth against Liberal incumbent Peter Milliken with 3,339 votes (6.13%), one of the strongest showings for the Green Party in Ontario.

 Kitchener—Waterloo: Pauline Richards

-Was 52 years old at the time of the election.
-A resident of Waterloo for 24 years prior to the election.
-Manages a small manufacturing plant, and leads a tri-city peer counselling network.
-Teaches peer counselling to adults.
-A founding member of the Seven Generations Network, and a member of the Laurel Creek Citizens' Committee.
-Manages the books for Kitchener-Waterloo Fair Trade Coffee.
-Sings with the Raging Grannies.
-Received 3,277 votes, finishing fourth in a field of six candidates.
+Pauline Richards was 52 years old at the time of the election.
+She was resident of Waterloo for 24 years prior to the election.
+Richards manages a small manufacturing plant, and leads a tri-city peer counselling network.
+She teaches peer counselling to adults.
+Richards is founding member of the Seven Generations Network, and a member of the Laurel Creek Citizens' Committee.
+She manages the books for Kitchener-Waterloo Fair Trade Coffee.
+Richards sings with the Raging Grannies.
+She received 3,277 votes, finishing fourth in a field of six candidates.
 The winner was Andrew Telegdi of the Liberal Party of Canada.